Barnwell's AFC East report cards: Did Patriots win offseason, too?

 What went right

 They hammered the draft on defense.
 Offensive coaches have a habit of falling in love with weapons and targeting them at the expense of defensive help in the draft (see: Payton, Sean).
-It's promising, then, that Adam Gase's Dolphins used their first three picks to add sorely needed depth on the defensive side of the football, most notably edge rusher Charles Harris in the first round.
+It's promising, then, that Adam Gase's Dolphins used their first three picks to add sorely needed depth on defense, most notably edge rusher Charles Harris in the first round.
 Harris has the best case to eventually be standing as the long-term replacement for the 35-year-old Cameron Wake, but given how Wake looked after recovering from a torn Achilles last season, he might never come off the field.

 What went wrong